bradduthie/blog/_posts/2017-04-26-unified-theory-of-evolution.md

-*Authors Note: This post was inspired by a recent discussion at the [PEGE Journal Club](https://pegejournalclub.wordpress.com/) at the [University of Stirling](https://www.stir.ac.uk/).
+*Author's Note: This post was inspired by a recent discussion at the [PEGE Journal Club](https://pegejournalclub.wordpress.com/) at the [University of Stirling](https://www.stir.ac.uk/).
 A version of this post also appears on the journal club website.*